chloeNgo99/LSFM/README.md

 # Development tools and Environment.
 For development tools, we agree on using the Appsmith framework to build the radio station GUI:
--	We’ll use Postgres to create our own Radio Station database according to the schema.
+-	We’ll use Postgres to create our Radio Station database according to the schema.
--	Next, we will connect our database by using appsmith frameworks which are primarily run by Javascript.
+-	Next, we will connect our database using Appsmith frameworks which Javascript primarily runs.
--	We’ll be using Docker, which is provided by appsmith, to create an installation folder that holds our database for local hosting.
+-	We’ll be hosting our database on AWS and connecting it with Appsmith.
 -	The Appsmith tool itself provides GUI creation tools.

 DATABASE SOFTWARE: Postgres

+DATABASE STORAGE: AWS

 UI TOOLS: Appsmith, Javascript

-HOSTING AND ACCESS: Local hosting with Docker as an interface for Appsmith
+HOSTING AND ACCESS: Hosting with AWS as an interface for Appsmith